GrainLearning/grainLearning/docs/source/rnn.rst

 Open a terminal where you have your file, activate the environment where grainLearning and rnn dependencies has been installed and run: ``python my_train.py``

 If is the first time running wandb it will ask you to login (copy paste your API key that you'll find in your wandb profile).

+In this example we used a default configuration, but you can define your own config dictionary.
+For more info go to our Python API-RNN-train.

 Hyperparameter optimization: Sweep
 :::::::::::::::::::::::::::::::::::